 General Registrar’s Office Address: Government Center, 600 N. Main St., Suite 103, Woodstock VA 22664

 Note Identification Requirements changed on July 1, 2020.
-In particular, photo IDs are no longer required.
+I.D. requirements are listed in bold.

 According to the Code of the Commonwealth § 24.2-643B

 B. An officer of election shall ask the voter for his full name and current residence address and the voter may give such information orally or in writing.
 The officer of election shall verify with the voter his full name and address and shall repeat, in a voice audible to party and candidate representatives present, the full name provided by the voter.
 The officer shall ask the voter to present any one of the following forms of identification: (i) his voter confirmation documents; (ii) his valid Virginia driver’s license, his valid United States passport, or any other identification issued by the Commonwealth, one of its political subdivisions, or the United States; (iii) any valid student identification card issued by any institution of higher education located in the Commonwealth or any private school located in the Commonwealth; (iv) any valid student identification card issued by any institution of higher education located in any other state or territory of the United States; (v) any valid employee identification card containing a photograph of the voter and issued by an employer of the voter in the ordinary course of the employer’s business; or (vi) a copy of a current utility bill, bank statement, government check, paycheck, or other government document containing the name and address of the voter.
 The expiration date on a Virginia driver’s license shall not be considered when determining the validity of the driver’s license offered for purposes of this section.